 In Mississippi, potential employees who will work in child care facilities will need to complete a comprehensive Mississippi background check for a criminal history check, sex offender registry check, etc.

 This check costs $50 and payments are processed through the portal after selecting the background check.
 Individuals will need to schedule a fingerprint scan and complete the Fingerprint Application Form.
 The Noncriminal Justice Applicant’s Privacy Rights Form will also need to be filled out and signed.
-Applicants will also complete the Mississippi Child Abuse and Neglect Registry Form.
+Applicants will also complete the Mississippi Child Abuse & Neglect Registry Form.

 Fingerprint cards to be mailed to: